UCL betting tips: who to back in the Champions League quarter-finals

 Kylian Mbappe is his fourth year at the Parc des Princes, having already won every domestic honour there is.
 A Champions League Triumph will complete his haul as a PSG player.

 This will be a close encounter, with a draw a likely outcome.
-However, we are leaning towards a PSG win at 12/5.
+However, I am leaning towards a PSG win at 12/5 with Bet365.
 It would be their first win at Allianz Arena, and an Mbappe to score first at 9/2 with Bet365 is an interesting option too.

 Real Madrid vs Liverpool